Istavare/Blue-Team-Competition-Resources/README.md

 [OPNsense Playbook](opnsense-playbook.md)

-Notice: For transparency, AI was used in going over / compile of this infromation, but I have gone over and written portions of it.
+Notice: AI was used in going over / compiling of this information, but I have gone over and written portions of it.
+AI generated portions are marked as such.
 The scripts are also mostly taken from PSU CyberLions CCDC scripts.